 Ukraine’s current economic outlook is far better than many appreciate.
 Its Association Agreement with the European Union contains hundreds of rules for the opening of various markets.
 Ukraine has legislated much already, but in many cases, formal rules have yet to translate into the kind of full implementation that would make European competitors want to enter Ukraine on a broader scale.

 Over the past decade, Ukraine’s IT sector exports have grown by 540 percent.
 This puts it in third place among Ukrainian exports.
-As IT services have recently become one of Ukraine’s largest export commodities, the Ukrainian government is making every effort to protect both parties and reassure everyone that quality and reliability mean many to us.
+As IT services have recently become one of Ukraine’s largest export commodities, the Ukrainian government is making every effort to protect both parties and reassure everyone that quality and reliability mean much to us.

 The integration of Ukraine with the EU, which includes the coordination of the EU digital union, will contribute to Ukraine’s further inclusion in the global information technology market.

-The IT industry is one of the few in Ukraine, which can show stable growth with an increase in tax payments to the budgets during the crisis.
+The IT industry is one of the few in Ukraine which can show stable growth capabilities with an increase in tax payments to the budgets during the crisis.
 According to the State Statistics Service’s official data, in 2019, Ukrainian companies exported IT services abroad for a total of $ 2.43 billion.
-At the same time, 2020 poses for the industry not only the problems of Covid-19 but also tax innovations of legislators.
+At the same time, 2020 poses for the industry not only the problems of Covid-19 but also the tax innovations of legislators.